 General Fund - due to the nature of the General Fund being multi-functional if a specific scheme is to be recommended for approval there will be a requirement for a capital bid template to be completed and submitted to the capital and treasury team.
-The following are some of the details to be provided by prospective budget holders prior to bids being considered through a scoring and prioritisation process:
+The following are some of the details to be provided by prospective budget holders:

-- Confirmation that the project meets the definition of capital investment; - The project must be scored by the budget holder according to how well the project meets a number of corporate priorities, financial and non-financial criteria; - Anticipated budgetary requirements; - Anticipated resources which may be either full or partial grant funding; - Anticipated revenue impact of the project which may be either positive, neutral or negative; and
+- confirmation that the project meets the definition of capital investment - the project must be scored by the budget holder according to how well the project meets a number of corporate priorities, financial and non-financial criteria - anticipated budgetary requirements - anticipated resources which may be either full or partial grant funding - anticipated revenue impact of the project which may be either positive, neutral or negative - risk analysis.

-Risk analysis.